 The ALPHA Observatory

-The ALPHA Observatory offers students hands-on experience with space equipment and performing research.
+The ALPHA Observatory offers students hands-on experience with space equipment, performing research that contributes to the study of Near-Earth Objects (NEOs) and current NASA and Minor Planet Center (MPC) research.

 An inside view of ALPHA's dome and telescope.